jbradberry/django-micro-press/README.txt

 ==================

-django-micro-press is a pluggable app, intended to be embedded as a simple newspaper in a game.
+django-micro-press is a pluggable app, intended to be embedded as a simple newspaper in a game or other resource on a website.

 Requirements
 ------------